orthanc-mirrors/orthanc-book/Sphinx/source/users/rest.rst

 Sending resources to remote Orthanc over HTTP/HTTPS (through Orthanc peering)
 -----------------------------------------------------------------------------

-Orthanc can send its DICOM instances to remote Orthanc over HTTP/HTTPS through its Rest API.
+Orthanc can send its DICOM instances to remote Orthanc servers over HTTP/HTTPS.
+Such servers are referred to as :ref:`Orthanc peers
-This process can be triggered by the REST API.
+<peers>`.
+This process can be triggered by the REST API, which is
+described in this section.

 Configuration
 ^^^^^^^^^^^^^